mohini-chauhan/Pivot/README.md

-# Pivot - Api fetch && responsive banner
+# Pivot - Api fetch && Responsive banner

 ## To Run the project
 1. Install dependencies by running: